NeoButane/plasma-applet-bitcoin-price/README.md

 # Bitcoin Price Plasmoid

 ## About
 Plasma applet showing the current price of Bitcoin from various markets to choose from.
-The plasmoid can also convert the price to a desired currency.

 Written by Maciej Gierej - http://makg.eu